 Investing in yourself is one of the 5 things one of my mentors once told me to do.
 Listening to books or podcasts is just one way of investing in yourself.
 Driving is a perfect use of time to listen to podcasts.
 Naturally, there are times I do relisten to parts of the podcast again later to take notes.

 Balancing life around family.

 With a family, you can often work around school hours or around when family members are available to help you.
 Not that I need to do that anymore, as my children are young adults.
-However, there was a time I would start early morning shift and my husband would ensure the children got to school.
-At the time I loved finishing early as to spend time with the children after school.
+However, there was a time when I would start the early morning shift and my husband would ensure the children got to school.
+At the time I loved finishing early to spend time with the children after school.